 These transactions were designed to be standardized and are independent of the communications used by companies or the software technology that sends and receives the EDI data.

 Companies from wholesalers, distributors, manufacturers and trading partners exchange these documents using EDI standards to automate and streamline purchase orders, invoices, acknowledgments, payments, tracking, and other reports.

 Any EDI transaction document must contain a certain minimum amount of vital data.
 Without these EDI compliance requirements, an EDI document becomes useless.
 Adhering to strict EDI feed formatting rules helps define precisely how and where each part of data on the document will be found and used.
 Each document is assigned one of the dozens of transaction numbers from the EDI public format.

 Wholesalers need technology that allows them to onboard trading partners and applications quicker, as well as reduce TCO and resolve any potential issues instantly.
 When wholesalers are connecting with customers (B2B or even B2C) they must be able to send and receive invoices electronically, provide order and shipping confirmations, as well as manage all of their products in standard formats that are transparent.

-Utilizing modern EDI technology allows wholesalers to optimize their digital value chain by turning innovative integration into a true competitive advantage.
-By instrumenting leaner and more-efficient inventory purchasing, storage, and distribution built on integration control and actionable insight to manage and deliver value to customers across the supply chain.
+Utilizing modern EDI systems allows wholesalers to optimize their digital value chain by turning innovative integration into a true competitive advantage.
+By instrumenting leaner and more efficient inventory purchasing, storage, and distribution built on integration control and actionable insight to manage and deliver value to customers across the supply chain.

 Being able to design and build EDI and API-based integrations to all the members of a digital ecosystem on a single platform allows wholesalers to refine their supply chain and enable distribution channels and improve customer expectations through choice, control, and credibility.